D library with event loop

 Tanya is a general purpose library for D programming language that doesn't rely on the Garbage Collector.

 Its aim is to simplify the manual memory management in D and to provide a guarantee with @nogc attribute that there are no hidden allocations on the Garbage Collector heap.
 Everything in the library is usable in @nogc code.
 Tanya extends Phobos functionality and provides alternative implementations for data structures and utilities that depend on the Garbage Collector in Phobos.

 Tanya consists of the following packages:

-container: Queue, Vector, Singly linked list, buffers.
+container: Queue, Vector, Singly linked list.

 crypto: Work in progress TLS implementation.